robertdreyer/trynumber2/README.md

 Is the proportion of canceled flights related to the average delay?
 Use multiple dyplr operations, all on one line, concluding with ggplot(aes(x= ,y=)) + geom_point()**

+From the plot, it looks as though days with more cancelled flights also have higher average delays.

 ``` r
 flights %>% group_by(month,day) %>%